auguste-dupin/ml_coursera/README.md

 # Technologies used

-This courses is taught using the Python Programming Language.
+This specialization is taught using the Python Programming Language.
 Some packages used during this course:

 * Scikit-Learn
 * Numpy